 Networking opportunities – as well as the live Q&A sessions and discussion groups, join the HA Conference quiz and gain the chance to network with your peers and colleagues and test your history and general knowledge in what promises to be a fun evening – just remember to bring your own beverage!

 How the HA Virtual Conference works

-1. Sign up for the conference in the usual way, see booking details here.
+1. Sign up for the conference in the usual way.
 Once registered you will be asked to select the live Q&A sessions you wish to attend between Wednesday 11 and Saturday 14 November 2020.
 Sessions run on:

 - Wednesday and Thursday from 5pm to 8pm